MetaGrenade/laravel-vue/README.md

 - **Authentication:**
     The project includes authentication scaffolding using Laravel Breeze (Vue variant).
 Visit `/login` or `/register` to test user authentication.

+- **Forum Demo Data:**
+    Populate the forum with realistic categories, boards, and sample discussions by running:

+    ```bash
+    php artisan db:seed --class=ForumDemoSeeder
+    ```

+    The seeder resets the forum tables and creates:

+    - Multiple boards with enough threads to exercise the board pagination controls.
+    - At least one thread that contains 20+ replies, ensuring the thread pagination UI has real data.
+    - Moderation-ready discussions with a mix of published, locked, and pinned states for testing.

+    After seeding, visit `/forum` for the public experience or `/acp/forums` to review administrative listings.
+Actions like reporting, editing (for authors of unlocked, published content), and moderator toggles (publish, lock, pin, delete) are wired to live endpoints.

 - **Admin Control Panel (ACP):**
     Access the ACP via routes like `/acp/dashboard`.
 The ACP layout includes side navigation for managing users, blogs, forums, and permissions.